statbiophys/olha/README.md

 # olha
 A package to generate TCR/BCR sequences fast, based on [olga](https://github.com/statbiophys/OLGA).
 Use the same syntax as olga but is up to 20x faster and can optionally generate non-functional sequences and include point-mutation "sequencing" errors.
+It also allows for selection of specific V/J pairs for generation.

 Written in C++, interface with python3 via pybind11.